wvus-ibu/wvus.uikit/docs/v3-changes.md

 #### Removal of 3rd party libraries

-Some 3rd party libraries are being removed to reduce the size and avoid conficts with other libraries.
+Some 3rd party libraries are being removed to reduce the size and avoid conflicts with other libraries.
 These libraries already work as stand alone libraries and are suggested when using UiKit.
 However, they will not be supported or included in v3.

 The following list of libraries are deprecated and will be removed in version 3: